boljen/node-digital-ocean-api/README.md

 ## <a id="todo"></a>TODO

-* All listimages functions are somewhat flawed (as they add a ?type=xxx)
+* Image list functions which filter on type are somewhat flawed
-* Errors can be dealt with more gracefully..
+* Documentation
-* There aren't all that many unit tests either
+* More testing

 ## <a id="license"></a>License